 These General Regulations may be amended by the Council.

 Any National member may propose an amendment to these General Regulations, in writing, to the Secretary-General.
-The Secretary-General shall transmit the proposed amendments to the Council for approval.
+The Secretary-General shall after consultation with the Legal Advisory Penal transmit the proposed amendments and the advice from the Legal Advisory Penal to the Council for approval.

 MEMBERSHIP RIGHTS AND BENEFITS